matthewscottconroy/mc-conditional/docs/index.md

 	<body>
 <header>
 <h1> Examples </h1>
 <p> This page showcases how wrapping any standard form component in the mc-conditional> tag automatically gives it the ability to hide and show page elements.
-There are various extra attributes you can use to tailor their behavvior to your needs.
+There are various extra attributes you can use to tailor their behavior to your needs.
 Consult the documentation for more info!</p>
 </header>
 <main>
 		<mc-conditional>